shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   )
 ```

 What if we want more than 1 spiral arm?
-Simply repeat the above N times and each time, add a constant to theta in order to rotate the polar coordinates:
+Simply repeat the above N times and each time, add a constant to theta for rotation purposes:

 ```r
 lapply(